goodvibes2/BackupGnuCashWin/src/backupgnucash/README.md

         Java OpenJDK 8, OpenJFX, and netbeans IDE 8.1

-    The java source files in both the above projects should be identical and the dist/BackupGnuCash.jar files in both should work in both GNU/Linux or Windows.
+    The java source files in both the above projects should be identical and the dist/BackupGnuCash.jar files in both, being Java bytecode, should work in both GNU/Linux and Windows.
 The differences between these projects are only in the netbeans project files used for building the project.
-This is so as to make it easy to download (or clone) the project, set up the dependencies, and then be able to open the project in netbeans, and be able to build it without any further setup.
+    This is so as to make it easy to download (or clone) the project, set up the dependencies, and then be able to open the project in netbeans IDE, and build it without any further setup.

-  Open either of the above URL's, ??? download to say
+  Paste either of the following URL's into a web browser:

-    GNU/Linux
+https:://github.com/goodvibes2/BackupGnuCashWin/blob/master/dist/BackupGnuCash.jar
+ or
+https:://github.com/goodvibes2/BackupGnuCashLinux/blob/master/dist/BackupGnuCash.jar

+Right click on the Raw button, Save target as, select the required location.

+I suggest:
-      /home/[USER_NAME]/BackupGnuCash/BackupGnuCash.jar
+GNU/Linux: /home/[USER_NAME]/BackupGnuCash/BackupGnuCash.jar
-    Windows
-      C:\Users\[USER_NAME]\Documents\BackupGnuCash\BackupGnuCash.jar
+Windows:   C:\Users\[USER_NAME]\Documents\BackupGnuCash\BackupGnuCash.jar

-???

 If you wish to download and use the prebuilt BackupGnuCash.jar from this github project, the following packages are required to be installed: